Experience Charleston, West Virginia

 Where To Shop

 If cool independent bookstores, cozy cafés and surprising art galleries are your thing, you’re going to want to visit the Charleston institution that is Taylor Books.
-The floors squeak in all the right places and the original tin ceilings add to its charm – and it’s the only local outlet for Mountain Stage tickets.
+The floors squeak in all the right places and the original tin ceilings add to its charm.
 Be sure to make a stop in Elk City located on Charleston’s West Side.
 There you’ll find our favorite letterpress shop, Base Camp Printing Co. – they are the fine folks who make all our live show posters.
 Pop into Kin Ship Goods for all things screen-printed and cozy before pilfering through the never-ending stacks of records at Elk City Records.
 Here, shopping small is easy.Learn more

 West Virginia’s riverfront Capital City region is a destination full of surprises.
 Historic neighborhoods sit just minutes from a vibrant riverfront downtown full of hip art galleries, vinyl record stores, boutique shops and independent restaurants.
 Outdoor adventure awaits – The Carriage Trail is located within walking distance of downtown and provides beautiful views of the city and the river.
 Or you could drive an hour to Fayetteville W.Va., also known as one of the coolest small towns in America, where whitewater is the main attraction, but craft beer and interesting shops are mainstays.
 There is no shortage of fun here, we promise.Learn more